 Jumping down curbs is fairly safe but requires some practice.
 See also the list of S2 negatives above.
 Shallow and sloped curbs can more or less be simply driven through.
 Ideally, find a nearby skate park to train your balance.
 I was quite surprised by the slopes I could easily go up and down.

 Always check tyre pressure when unsure.
 Extracting the inner tube is usually a very, very laborious process.
 Consider carrying a tube sealant when going off-road.

 Make sure to wear protection if you suspect that you might fall.
-Ideally also learn how to fall so that harm is minimized, e.g., by twisting your body sideways when falling backwards, or not putting your hands in front of you when falling forwards (you want to turn that into a roll, ideally).
+Ideally also learn how to fall so that harm is minimized, e.g., by twisting your body sideways when falling backwards, or not stretching out your hands in front of you when falling forwards (you want to turn that into a roll, ideally).